TheJacksonLaboratory/wfm/README.md

 bash install.sh
 ```

 This will create a conda environment named `wfm`, as well as download the Nextflow and Cromwell execution engines into their designated folders.
-Now you are ready to start using these examples!
+The last step will be